U.S. anthem booed again despite pause on trade war | Globalnews.ca

-TORONTO – Canadian sports fans continued to voice their displeasure at American economic policies on Tuesday despite a pause in a trade war between Canada and the United States.
+TORONTO – Canadian sports fans continue to voice their displeasure at American economic policies despite a pause in a trade war between Canada and the United States.

+Boos echoed through Rogers Arena in Vancouver on Tuesday night as Elizabeth Irving launched into the opening notes of the U.S. national anthem before the Canucks hosted the Colorado Avalanche.

+Fans cheered as she finished the song and the applause grew louder as Irving began “O Canada.”
+Many joined the vocalist in singing the anthem and cheers erupted once again during the line “the land of the free.”

+The rink was one of three Canadian venues where “The Star-Spangled Banner” was jeered on Tuesday.

-Fans at Toronto’s Scotiabank Arena booed during the U.S. national anthem before the Raptors hosted the New York Knicks on Tuesday.
+At Toronto’s Scotiabank Arena, fans booed the song before the Raptors hosted the New York Knicks.

 The strong reactions are likely in response to a looming trade war between Canada and the United States, sparked by executive orders from U.S. President Donald Trump over the weekend that threatened to raise tariffs on Canadian and Mexican imports.